Azure-Samples/azure-ml-federated-learning/docs/provisioning/sandboxes.md

 # Azure ML Federated Learning Sandboxes

-This page describes the different sandboxes that you can **fully provision and use out-of-the-box** with our samples.
+This page describes the different sandboxes that you can **fully provision and use out-of-the-box** with our [real-world examples](../real-world-examples/).
 Each sandbox has distinct properties depending on what you'd like to test.

 - [Open Sandbox (eyes-on)](#open-sandbox-eyes-on)
 - [Open workspace, Azure ML compute (cpu+gpu), eyes-off storage](#open-workspace-azure-ml-compute-cpugpu-eyes-off-storage)
 - [Open workspace, Azure Kubernetes Service (with confidential compute), eyes-off storage](#open-workspace-azure-kubernetes-service-with-confidential-compute-eyes-off-storage)

 ## Open Sandbox (eyes-on)